Student Tips for Virtual Career Fairs in Crimson Careers

 Please email firstname.lastname@example.org with any questions.

-- To RSVP, login to your Crimson Careers account, navigate to Events > click “More Filters” > select “Virtual Career Fairs” > click Apply.
+- RSVP in Crimson Careers by navigating to Events > click “More Filters” > select “Virtual Career Fairs” > click Apply.
 Click into the specific career fair and select “Attend”.

 - Explore and research the list of participating organizations, which can be found in Crimson Careers and on our Career Fairs page.

 - Review our virtual career fair tips for general advice and best practices for navigating a virtual fair.

 - Attend our drop-in hours to chat with an adviser, prepare for a fair, and have your resume reviewed.

 - Speak with organizations who are hosting 1-on-1 chats; join their queue to speak with a representative (you can join up to 3 queues at a time).
-1-on-1 chats are not prescheduled in advance of the fair.
+1-on-1 chats are not prescheduled in advance of the fair and will take place via the built-in video platform.

 - Attend group chats with organizations that are hosting these; join the group session by clicking the “Group Chat” button in the organization’s booth.
 Organizations will share their own meeting links (such as Zoom and Microsoft Teams) with students.
 Conversations will usually take place using video.